 ESMA guidelines summary

 The ESMA guidelines establish a minimum standard, which we are applying, for the assessment of knowledge and competence of relevant individuals providing a specified service.
-The guidelines provide in summary, amongst other matters that firms must ensure:
+The guidelines cover a range of matters, including that firms must ensure that:

 - the proportionate application of knowledge and competence requirements ensuring relevant individuals have the necessary levels of knowledge and competence to fulfil their obligations, reflecting the scope and degree of the relevant services provided

-- that relevant individuals obtain an appropriate qualification which means a qualification or other test or training course that meet the criteria set out by the ESMA guidelines.
+- relevant individuals obtain an appropriate qualification which means a qualification or other test or training course that meet the criteria set out by the ESMA guidelines